Create a social app to log runs with running buddies

 After you've installed the command-line interface, you have two ways you can get started:

-slack create deno-virtual-running-buddies
+slack create virtual-running-buddies-app --template https://github.com/slack-samples/deno-blank-template

-Use a template
+Use a pre-built app

 Get to the start line

-Once you have your new project ready to go, change into your project directory:
+Once you have your new project ready to go, change into your project directory.

 Step complete!

-Step 2Map a course for your app
+Step 2Map a course for the road ahead

 Determining the definitions and manifest of your app allows you to create a course map of where you want to go.
 Open your text editor (we recommend VSCode with the Deno plugin) and point to the directory you created with the slack command.

-• Make your manifest
+• Making your manifest

 Import and add the following definitions to your app's manifest: